ad-freiburg/qlever/README.md

 be outdated.
 We are currently working on an own `qlever-docs` repository that will provide extensive documentation and tutorials.
 However, for the RDF/SPARQL specialist, the self-documenting `qlever` CLI should be sufficient.

-# Release

-Testing manual Github release for QLever on this fork.
-The version number used is v0.5.35 to match version number of Qlever-control.